-At this point, me still filming every second, the two L.A. firemen standing about 4' in front of me, the station chief and his engineer, in street clothes, look at each other, shrug their shoulders as if on cue, bend over, and pick up the fire hose.
+At this point, with me still filming every second, the two L.A.
+County firemen standing about 4' in front of me, the station chief and his engineer, in just their street clothes, look at each other.
+Then both shrug their shoulders as if on cue, bend over, and pick up the fire hose.
 No helmets, no turnouts, just two guys with a firehose.

 The flames have become so hot, one of the overhead sprinklers bursts.
 The alarm bell rings.

-And these two guys walk into the fire, and kick its ass.
+And these two guys walk into the fire, and they kick its ass.

 I film all this too.
 I figure if, God forbid, something collapses on them, I'm the last guy left to drag them out, so I can't really leave.
-Besides, the door out is only one step to my right.
+Besides, the door to safety is only one step to my right.

 They swing the hose back and forth, and blow Hell incarnate out in about 60 seconds.

-The outside door is opened, and the giant fan starts sucking a huge mountainous column of thick black smoke straight out and up into the clear night sky.
+The outside door is opened, and the giant fan starts sucking a huge mountainous column of thick black smoke straight up and out and up into the clear night sky.

-Just as the KNBC-4 TV telecopter is swinging in towards Burbank for a landing prior to the nightly late news, as it happens.
+Just as the KNBC-4 TV telecopter is swinging in towards their Burbank studio for a landing prior to the nightly late news, as it happens.

-Meanwhile, up on top of the hill at the studio, the other firemen in the station hear the fire alarm, jump into turnout coats, and prepare to respond.
+Meanwhile, up on top of the hill at the studio, when the sprinkler on the stage opens up, the other firemen in the station hear the fire alarm, jump into turnout coats, and prepare to respond.

 "Where's the alarm?"

-As the overhead sprinkler continues to pour water on the smouldering remains of our little sacrifical house, the head electrician goes splashing across a stage through ankle-deep water to pull power to the lights, with the cables sitting on the floor.
+As the overhead sprinkler continues to pour water on the smouldering remains of our little sacrifical house, keeping it mercifully small, the head electrician goes splashing across a stage through ankle-deep water to pull power to the lights, with all the live power cables sitting on the floor, underwater.